 In the first year of use, pregnancy rates with typical use are

-< 1% with methods unrelated to coitus and not requiring user involvement (IUDs, subdermal progestin implants, sterilization)
+< 1% for methods that do not require user involvement (IUDs, subdermal progestin implants, sterilization)

-> 10% with coitus-related methods (eg, condoms, diaphragms, fertility awareness methods, spermicides, withdrawal)
+> 10% for coitus-related methods (eg, condoms, diaphragms, fertility awareness methods, spermicides, withdrawal)

-If contraception fails, emergency contraception may help prevent an unintended pregnancy.
-Emergency contraception should not be used as a regular form of contraception.
+If unprotected sex occurs, emergency contraception Emergency Contraception Emergency contraception may be used to prevent pregnancy for a short period of time after unprotected sex.
+Commonly used emergency contraception methods include Insertion of an intrauterine... read more may help prevent an unintended pregnancy.
+Emergency contraception should not be used as a routine form of contraception.